 Know the common practices that some eye care providers use to prevent you from getting your prescription.
 For instance:

 Giving out eyeglass prescriptions instead of contact lens prescriptions

 Make sure you have a contact lens prescription, not an eyeglass prescription.
 A prescription for disposable contact lenses will always include the brand name of the contacts.
 If your prescription does not, check with your eye care professional.

 Some eye care providers will have you sign a waiver to receive your prescription.
-This practice is illegal and can be used as a scare tactic to make you think you are doing something wrong.
-Does your family doctor make you sign a waiver to get your medicine from a pharmacy?
-You don’t have to sign anything.
+This practice is illegal and can be used as a scare tactic to make you think you’re doing something wrong.

 “I can’t release, the fitting process is not over”